 Perhaps the most popular and often requested by many, Eurasian style eyelid crease has a deeper and higher crease that is often seen in mixed Asian and Caucasian (“Eurasian”) faces.
 It is similar to the first style (tapering crease with lateral flare) but inner crease not touching the inner corner of the eye.
 It gives a more 3-D appearance to the eyes.

-To know more about the different techniques, how to prepare, length of recovery, risks and possible side effects, before and after galleries and FAQs, please visit our page at Asian Double Eyelid Surger . or simply call us on 03 9690 0900 to book an initial consultation appointment with our surgeon.
+To know more about the different techniques, how to prepare, length of recovery, risks and possible side effects, before and after galleries and FAQs, please visit our page at Asian Double Eyelid Surger . or simply call us on 03 9690 0900 to book an initial consultation appointment with our surgical practitioner.